 The City shall pursue an active versus a passive portfolio management philosophy.
 That is, securities may be sold before they mature if market conditions present an opportunity for the City to benefit from the trade.
 The investment officer will routinely monitor the contents of the portfolio, the available markets, and the relative value of competing instruments, and will adjust the portfolio accordingly.
+[PFIA 2256.005(b)(4)(A)]

-Investments
+A. Investments

 Assets of the City of Mansfield may be invested in the following instruments: provided, however, that at no time shall assets of the City be invested in any instrument or security not authorized for investment under the Act, as the Act may from time to time be amended.
+[PFIA 2256.005(b)(4)(A)]

-A. Authorized
+B. Authorized

-- 1. Obligations of the United States of America, its agencies and instrumentalities. - 2.
-Direct obligations of the State of Texas and agencies thereof. - 3.
-Other obligations, the principal of and interest on which are not unconditionally guaranteed by the State of Texas or the United States of America. - 4.
-Obligations of the State, agencies thereof, counties, cities, and other political subdivisions of any state having been rated as investment quality by a nationally recognized investment rating firm, and having received a rating of not less than "A" or its equivalent.
+- 1. Obligations of the United States of America, its agencies and instrumentalities.
+[PFIA 2256.009(1)] - 2.
+Direct obligations of the State of Texas and agencies thereof.
+[PFIA 2256.009(2)] - 3.
+Other obligations, the principal of and interest on which are unconditionally guaranteed by the State of Texas or the United States of America.
+[PFIA 2256.009(4)] - 4.
+Obligations of the State, agencies thereof, counties, cities, and other political subdivisions of any state having been rated as investment quality by a nationally recognized investment rating firm and having received a rating of not less than "A" or its equivalent.
+[PFIA 2256.009(5)] - 5.
+Certificates of Deposit of state and national banks with a main office or branch in Texas, guaranteed or insured by the Federal Deposit Insurance or its successor or secured in

-- 5. Certificates of Deposit of state and national banks with a main office or branch in Texas, guaranteed or insured by the Federal Deposit Insurance or its successor or secured by obligations described in Sections A through D above, which are intended to include all direct agency or instrumentality issued mortgage backed securities rated AAA by a nationally recognized rating agency, or by Article 2529-b1, V.T.C.S., and that have a market value of not less than the principal amount of the certificates. - 6.
-Fully collateralized direct repurchase agreements with a defined termination date secured by obligations of the United States or its agencies and instrumentalities pledged with a third party, selected by the Director of Finance, other than agency for the pledged obligation.
-Repurchase agreements must be purchased through a primary government securities dealer, as defined by the Federal Reserve, or a bank with a main office or branch in Texas.
-A Master Repurchase Agreement must be signed by the bank/dealer prior to investment in a repurchase agreement.
+- compliance with the Public Funds Collateral Act and this investment policy.
+[PFIA 2256.010] - 6.
+Fully collateralized direct repurchase agreements with a defined termination date secured by obligations of the United States or its agencies and instrumentalities pledged with a third party, selected by the Chief Financial Officer, other than agency for the pledged obligation.
+Repurchase agreements must be purchased through a primary government securities dealer, as defined by the Federal Reserve, or a financial institution with a main office or branch in Texas.
+A Master Repurchase Agreement, or similar agreement, must be signed by the institution/dealer prior to investment in a repurchase agreement.
 All repurchase agreement transactions will be on a delivery versus payment basis.
-Securities received for repurchase agreements must have a market value greater than or equal to 105 percent at the time funds are disbursed. - 7.
-Investment pools which meet the requirements of TEX.GOVT.CODE §2256.016, provided the City Council has approved the specific pool. - 8.
-No-load money-market mutual funds that are registered and regulated by the Securities and Exchange Commission, that has a dollar weighted average stated maturity of 90 days or fewer and includes in its investment objectives the maintenance of a stable net asset of \$1 for each share.
-The fund must maintain a rating of AAA, or its equivalent by at least one nationally recognized firm.
-The fund must conform to the requirements relating to the eligibility of investment pools. - 9.
-No-Load mutual funds that are registered with the Securities and Exchange Commission, having an average weighted maturity of less than two years and is invested or secured in obligations described in 1 through 4 above.
-The fund must maintain a rating of AAA, or its equivalent by at least one nationally recognized firm.
+Securities received for repurchase agreements must have a market value greater than or equal to 105 percent at the time funds are disbursed.
+[PFIA 2256.011] - 7.
+Investment pools which meet the requirements of TEX.GOVT.CODE §2256.016, provided the City Council has approved the specific pool.
+[PFIA 2256.016] - 8.
+No-load money-market mutual funds that are registered and regulated by the Securities and Exchange Commission complies with Federal Securities and Exchange Commission Rule 2a-7 (17 C.F.R Section 270.2a-7), promulgated under the Investment Company Act of 1940 (15 U.SC.
+Section 80a-1 et seq.).
 The fund must conform to the requirements relating to the eligibility of investment pools.
+[PFIA 2256.014(a)] - 9.
+No-Load mutual funds that are registered with the Securities and Exchange Commission, have an average weighted maturity of less than two years and is invested or secured in obligations described in 1 through 4 above.
+The fund must conform to the requirements relating to the eligibility of investment pools.
+[PFIA 2256.014(b)]

-B. Not Authorized
+C. Not Authorized

 The City's authorized investment options are more restrictive than those allowed by State law.
-State law specifically prohibits investments in the following investment securities:
+State law specifically prohibits investments in the following investment securities: [PFIA 2256.009(b)(1-4)]